dojo/docs/dojox/mvc/StatefulModel.rst

 Saves the current state such that a subsequent reset will not undo any prior changes.
 Persists client-side changes to the data store, if a store has been supplied as a parameter or at instantiation.

+* `dojox.mvc.StatefulModel.toPlainObject <dojox/mvc/StatefulModel#toPlainObject>`_

+Produces and returns a plain JavaScript object representation of the data currently within this data model.

 =====
 Usage